Wish you had a crystal ball to see the future?

 Pay close attention to which websites are linking to your competitors.
 If they’re high-quality sources, you may want to try to steal your competitors’ links or secure a unique link of your own.

-The Competitors section of Monitor Backlinks can tell you the date the backlink was added, the URL source of the backlink and the anchor text of the backlink.
+The Competitor Links section of Monitor Backlinks can tell you the date the backlink was added, the URL source of the backlink and the anchor text of the backlink.

 It will also tell you important information about how strong that backlink is, such as the Trust Flow and the Citation Flow.
 These metrics can help you determine which of your competitors’ backlinks are worth going after.